kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ## Recursive descent parsing

-Most modern compilers (clang, gcc, etc) doesn't use parser generators and instead use handwritten(🧿)  recursive descent parsers.
+Most modern compilers (clang, gcc, etc) don't use parser generators and instead use handwritten(🧿)  recursive descent parsers.
 I think once it "clicks" in your mind it be trivial to write any recursive descent parser you want !

-For example let's imagine that a function can be defined like in the example below.
+For example, let's imagine that a function can be defined like in the example below.

 ```C
 asd (a, b) {